 Who We Are

-Disability Rights Maine (DRM) is Maine’s Protection & Advocacy agency for people with disabilities.
+DRM is a non-profit 501(c)(3) organization and is Maine’s designated Protection & Advocacy agency for people with disabilities.
 This means we represent people whose rights have been violated or who have been discriminated against based on their disability.
 We also provide training on rights and self-advocacy and we advocate for public policy reform.
 DRM believes that people with disabilities must:

 - Be treated with respect and be free from abuse;